Concordium/concordium-update-proposals/source/CIS/cis-4.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 A ``RevocationKeyEvent`` event MUST be logged when registering a new or removing an existing revocation key.
-It consist of the key and the action performed with the key (registration or removal).
+It consists of the key and the action performed with the key (registration or removal).

 The ``RevocationKeyEvent`` event is serialized as: first a byte with the value of 244, followed by the key bytes :ref:`CIS-4-PublicKeyEd25519` and 1 byte encoding the action (0 for ``Register``, 1 for ``Remove``)::